 While technology has become an important part of our social, economic and political life, most analysis about technology remains woefully inadequate, limited to singing paeans about Apple and Google, and occasional rote articles about security and privacy issues.
-It is to this news market full of haberdasher opionating that Mr. Bill Thompson brings his considerable intellect and analytical skills every week for his column on technology for the BBC.
+It is to this news market full of haberdasher opining that Mr. Bill Thompson brings his considerable intellect and analytical skills every week for his column on technology for the BBC.

 To those unfamiliar with his articles, Mr. Bill Thompson is a respected technology guru and a distinguished commentator on technology and copyright issues for the BBC.
-Mr. Thompson’s calm moderated erudition of technology comes from his extensive experience in the IT industry at varying capacities and a childhood that he spent without computers.
-“I was born in 1960 so I grew up before there were computers around.
+Mr. Thompson’s calm moderated erudition of technology comes from his extensive experience in the IT industry in varying capacities and a childhood without computers.
+“I was born in 1960.
+So I grew up before there were computers around.
 Indeed, I never touched one at school.”
-It was not until his third year at Cambridge University, while he was running experiments in Psychology, that he first touched a computer.
-He says that in many ways his first experiences with the computer formed his mindset about computers, something that has stayed with him for over 25 years that computers are there to perform a useful function.
+It was not until his third year at Cambridge University when he was running experiments in Psychology that he first touched a computer.
+He says that in many ways his first experiences with computers formed his mindset about computers.
+And that view—computers are there to perform a useful function—has stayed with him for over 25 years.

-The technology opinion market place seems to be split between technology evangelists and Luddites.
+The technology opinion marketplace seems to be split between technology evangelists and Luddites.
 Your writing, on the other hand, manifests a broad range of experience; it reflects moderated enthusiasm about what computers can do.
 I find it an astute and yet optimistic account.

 I am fundamentally optimistic about the possibilities of this technology that we have invented to both make the world a better place and to help us recover from some of the mistakes of the past and make better decisions as a species, not just as a society, in the future.
 It informs my writing.
-It informs as well the things that I am interested in, and the areas that I want to explore.
+It informs as well the things that I am interested in and the areas that I want to explore.

 The way you phrase the question leads me to think that perhaps it was the exaggerated claims of Artificial Intelligence community that led people to worry that computers would reach the point at which they would take over.
-And the complete failure of AI to deliver on any its promises has led us to a more phlegmatic and accepting attitude, which is that these are just machines – we don’t know how to make them clever enough to threaten us and therefore we can just get on with using them.
+And the complete failure of AI to deliver on any its promises has led us to a more phlegmatic and accepting attitude, which is that these are just machines; we don’t know how to make them clever enough to threaten us, and therefore we can just get on with using them.

-The fact is know that Skynet is not going to launch nuclear weapons at us in a Terminator world and so we can then focus on the fact that the essential humanity of the Terminator itself, certainly in the second and third movies, is a source of redemption.
+The fact is known that Skynet is not going to launch nuclear weapons at us in a Terminator world and so we can then focus on the fact that the essential humanity of the Terminator itself, certainly in the second and third movies, is a source of redemption.
 We can actually feel positive about the machines instead of negative about them.

-When you have a computer that is around, that crashes constantly, that is infected by viruses and malware, that doesn’t do what is supposed to do and stuff like that, you are not afraid of it â€“ you are irritated by it and you treat it as you would a recalcitrant child that you might love and care for and that has some value but is certainly not something that is going to threaten you.
+When you have a computer that is around, that crashes constantly, that is infected with viruses and malware, that doesn’t do what is supposed to do and stuff like that, you are not afraid of it.
+You are irritated by it.
+And you treat it as you would a recalcitrant child that you might love and care for and that has some value but is certainly not something that is going to threaten you.
 And then we can use the machines.
 That then actually allows us to focus on what you call the Utopian or altruistic aspects.
-It allows us to focus on machines in a much broader context, which is recognize that human agency is behind it.
+It allows us to focus on machines in a much broader context, which recognizes that human agency is behind it.

-The dystopian stories rely on machines getting out of control but in fact we live in a world in which the machines are being used negatively by people, by governments, by corporations, and by individuals.
+The dystopian stories rely on machines getting out of control but in fact, we live in a world in which the machines are being used negatively by people, by governments, by corporations, and by individuals.
 The failure to have AI allows us to accept that â€“ to reject the systems they have built without rejecting the machines themselves.

 And for those who actually believe that information and communication technologies are quite positive â€“ (it allows us) to focus on what could be done for good instead of just dismissing all of the technology as being bad.
 It allows us to take a much more complex and nuanced point of view.